Christine Ellis, AP, LMT

 Recipes, health trends, classes, seminars, events and exclusive promotions!

 "12 years ago a friend of mine referred me to Christine for therapy to deal with my chronic neck pain resulting from an accident some years earlier.
-I did get relief after the 1st visit, though my condition is considered a permanent one so it took a few more visits until I felt the lasting relief that I experience now.
+I did get relief after the 1st visit, though my condition is considered permanent so it took a few more visits until I felt the lasting type of relief that I experience now.
 I schedule often because I require continued therapy.
 Christine understands my condition and continues to provide me with the best care!
 I stress to my family and friends that "I can't miss my massage appointment".
 It has made a positive improvement in my daily life."

 Kathy, Gainesville, FL